uhppoted/uhppoted-breakout/Rev.0/kicad/NOTES.md

 ## Rev.1

+**SERIOUSLY CONSIDER REPLACING THE I2C OUTPUTS WITH A LEVEL CONVERTER**

 1. Renumber Tiny PINS to match WaveShare wiki (and keep copy of pinout in documentation folder)
 2. Schottkey diodes and resistor for RX8900SA VBAT
     - https://www.diodes.com/assets/Datasheets/SDM03U40.pdf